*Please Note: This project has been completed and litigation is no longer viable.

 Potential Problems with the Asheboro Bypass

 The highway bypass might make things easier for commuters and visitors, but it will make things much harder on many Randolph County residents.

 First, there are direct effects, in that many homes and businesses front Highway 64, and NCDOT plans to remove them to make room for the new highway.

 It’s also important to factor in the indirect effects as well, mostly in terms of redirected traffic.
 Emergency services are a good example.
 Currently, first responders have easy access to most area homes and businesses, thanks to left-turn lanes and numerous on/off ramps.
 New traffic patterns could cause critical delays in emergencies where seconds count.

 Under current law, it’s usually impossible for property owners to halt condemnation proceedings once NCDOT, or any other government agency, is determined to move forward.
 However, property owners still have a strong voice in the process, mostly regarding the amount of compensation they receive under the Fifth Amendment to the U.S. Constitution.

 If NCDOT wants to bulldoze your property, the agency must pay the current fair market value including the fair market value for the property’s highest and best use (HBU).
-While goverment agencies have appraisers come out to assess property, they often offer low amounts that don’t reflect the value of your property, which is why an eminent domain attorney who will fight on your behalf is essential to getting your fair compensation.
+While government agencies have appraisers come out to assess the property, they often offer low amounts that don’t reflect the value of your property, which is why a Raleigh area eminent domain attorney who will fight on your behalf is essential to getting your fair compensation.

 Eminent Domain Resources for Landowners